FHTMitchell/proxyget/readme.md

 proxyget - for getting through proxies you have access to but no admin control

-python must be version 3.6 or greater
+Python must be version 3.6 or greater

 To run in python